Early Field Experiences

 The early field experiences in the freshman and sophomore years include working closely with individual and small groups of students and observing classrooms.
 Transportation is provided for students to their early field placement.
-The following chart describes the early field experiences in the Elementary Teacher Education coursework.

 |Course||Location||Activity||Amount of Time|